Element84/filmdrop-k8s-tf-modules/README.md

 ![Grafana Port Forwarding](./images/grafana_port_forward.png)

+or run this on the command line:

+kubectl port-forward --namespace monitoring svc/kube-prometheus-stack-grafana 8080:3009

+This will allow you to access the Grafana dashboard at `http://localhost:8080`

 If you don't already have your Grafana credentials, they can be obtained with:
 ```
 # Username
-kubectl get secret grafana -n monitoring -o jsonpath="{.data.admin-user}" | base64 --decode
+kubectl get secret kube-prometheus-stack-grafana -n monitoring -o jsonpath="{.data.admin-user}" | base64 --decode

 # Password
-kubectl get secret grafana -n monitoring -o jsonpath="{.data.admin-password}" | base64 --decode
+kubectl get secret kube-prometheus-stack-grafana -n monitoring -o jsonpath="{.data.admin-password}" | base64 --decode
 ```

 <br>And use those credentials to login at: &nbsp;&nbsp;<b>localhost:{port_from_above}</b>
 ![Grafana Login](./images/grafana_login.png)

+Loki and Prometheus have automatically been added as data sources into Grafana- therefore, there is no need to configure these data sources manually.

 ## Loki

 [Grafana Loki](https://grafana.com/docs/loki/latest/) is a set of components that can be composed into a fully featured logging stack.

-Make sure to have Grafana configured and launched using the instructions [here](#grafana).
-Click on the Gear icon at the bottom left and choose "Data sources".
-Click "Add data source"; scroll down and select "Loki".
-For the URL enter `http://loki-read:3100` and then click "Save and Test".
-This should result in a success message.

-To view basic Loki monitoring logs click "Explore".
+To view basic Loki monitoring logs click "Explore" on the left-side menu.
 For Label Filters enter "namespace = monitoring".
 Click "Run Query" and you should see monitoring logs from the Loki instance.

 ![Grafana monitoring logs](./images/grafana-monitoring-logs.png)